Contact Nadia at:

 From a different angle, I am also proud to be a contributor and co-founder of FLAMES: Female Leaders Alumni Monash Engineering Scholarship.
 Recognising that females face different challenges to men in the professional workforce, FLAMES is a group of female Engineering alumnae who studied together at Monash University and have grouped to provide financial support and mentoring to a female engineering student through a scholarship.

 Nadia’s qualifications and affiliations:

-- Registered Patent and Trade Mark Attorney, with practicing certificates in Australian and New Zealand
+- Registered Patent Attorney, with practicing certificate in Australia and New Zealand

 - Fellow of The Institute of Patent and Trade Mark Attorneys of Australia (IPTA)

 - Bachelor of Engineering (Hons) (Mechanical) from Monash University

 - Senior Fellow of Melbourne Law School

 - Contributor to FLAMES (Female Leaders Alumni Monash Engineering Scholarship)

 - AusMedtech Victorian committee member (2013 – 2018)